Chubek/chubek/README.md

 - [Simdette](https://github.com/Chubek/simdette) -:> a header-only C library providing robust target-agnostic vector operations, with a native DSL and operator overloading.
 You could write SIMD code as if you are writing normal C code;
 - [DaffyChat](https://github.com/Chubek/DaffyChat) -:> extensible, voice-enabled ephemeral chatrooms, with a language to define remote services, and a language to define frontend WASM-based plugins.
 Supports shared library plugins as well;
 - [WIRBLE](https://github.com/Chubek/WIRBLE) -:> a compiler infrastructure with retargetable codegen and rewriting for optimization, Targets are defined via plugins.
 Provides a VM runtime as well.
 Great for JIT/AOT;
 - [Moonpie](https://github.com/Chubek/Moonpie) -:> an implementation of Lua 5.4, as a C++ header file, with a novel non-compliant API that utilizes C's metaprogramming and native DSL capabilities.
-Moonpie has a rich toolchain;
+Moonpie has a rich toolchain, this project has been arorted, see [QaMRpp](https://github.com/Chubek/QaMRpp);
 - [SymProv](https://github.com/Chubek/SymProv) -:> a Static Code Intelligence tool that manifests the symbols in a C program;
 - [ZPell](https://github.com/Chubek/ZPell) -:> an extensible, interoperable, CLI-based, API-based spellcheck software;
 - [Equinox](https://github.com/Chubek/Equinox) -:> an e-graph library in C. It uses equality satuation and confruence closure to find equal terms, and rewrite them;